yuangan/EAT_code/README.md

 You can use our [evaluation_eat](test_posedeep_deepprompt_eam3d.sh) code to evaluate.

 # Test LRW
 To reproduce the results of LRW as reported in our paper, you need to download and extract the LRW **test** dataset from [here](https://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html).
-Due to the limitations of the license, we cannot provide any data here.
-You will need to preprocess them using our [preprocessing code](https://github.com/yuangan/EAT_code/tree/main#preprocessing).
+Due to the limitations of the license, we cannot provide any video data.
+(The name of the test files can be found [here](https://drive.google.com/file/d/1WYXBLlp9jwnGsf0V8eQf3aKCXJLGeTS3/view?usp=sharing) for validation.)
+After downloading LRW, You will need to preprocess them using our [preprocessing code](https://github.com/yuangan/EAT_code/tree/main#preprocessing).
 Then, move and rename the output files as follows:

 'imgs, latents, deepfeature32, poseimg, video_fps25/*.wavs' --> 'lrw/lrw_images, lrw/lrw_latent, lrw/lrw_df32, lrw/poseimg, lrw/lrw_wavs/*.wav'